This website is intended for use by patients and caregivers in the US only.

 BioMarin patient support services

 Living with PKU can be challenging, but you’ve come to the right place to find support.
-BioMarin is committed to offering comprehensive support and resources for those living with PKU and taking PALYNZIQ® (pegvaliase-pqpz) Injection.
+BioMarin is committed to offering support and resources for those treating PKU with PALYNZIQ.

 clinical-coordinators logo

-BioMarin Clinical Coordinators are available to provide ongoing product support and education in person, by phone or text, or via email.
-More specifically, they will provide:
+BioMarin Clinical Coordinators are available to provide ongoing product support and education, including:

-Help staying on track with your treatment plan
+Help and reminders to stay on track with your treatment plan

-Take the first step in getting dedicated one-on-one support.
+Take the first step to getting dedicated one-on-one support.
 Reach out to your clinic team to find out if PALYNZIQ is right for you.

 PKU events